phlebotomy technician course

 Students must be at least 18 years of age

-A current American Heart Association BLS CPR Card is required
+A current American Heart Association BLS CPR Card is optional, but not required

 Proof of a negative TB (Tuberculosis) Skin Test or negative chest x-ray administered within three months prior to the class